 When your employee writes an email, they’re engaging in 2-dimensional communication.
 There’s too much room for the receiver to misinterpret.

-If all else fails, help your employee think through other effective and less-risky ways to communicate.
-To a point, they’ll seem friendlier if they respond in person rather than with a terse email.
+If all else fails, help your employee think through other effective and less risky ways to communicate.
+In many cases, they’ll seem friendlier if they respond in person rather than with a terse email.

 By striking up conversations , their coworkers will be able to read your employee’s tone and body language instead of guessing what your employee meant when they wrote that email or chat message.